BireswarLaha/regenInVR/README_0.4.txt

 i.
 Steam VR says restart the vive - click on the link to restart ii.
 Base stations are not detected - check if they are powered up alright. iii.

+First login with the research coordinator:
+1. SU ID w/password
+2. takes time - may be 5 minutes
+3. welcome screen
+4. computer and network policy notice is displayed
+5. Notes for Bireswar:
+a.
+Pin Vizard to taskbar, and make it the default editor for python files
+b.
+Run steamVR and pin it to taskbar
+c.
+Download github and use it to download the regenVR branch
+d.
+Download whitenoise movie from Stanford box: box -> sharing for study
+e.
+Put the noise video and the readme file on the desktop
+f.
+Word-wrap notepad for displaying the readme
+g.
+Shutdown at the end of the day
+*write a script for starting up all things they need at every startup